Sandra C. Fernández

-Sandra C. Fernández (born 1964) is an Ecuadorian-American artist living in Texas.
+Sandra Cecilia Fernández (born 1964) is an Ecuadorian-American artist living in Texas.
 Her practice includes—separately and in combination—printmaking, photography, artist's books, soft sculpture, fiber art, assemblage, and installations; using a variety of materials, such as paper, thread, metal, wood, organic materials, and small found objects.
 Fernandez's work is rooted in the transborder experiences of exile, dislocation, relocation, memory, and self-conscious identity-construction/reconstruction.

 Early life and education

 Fernández was born in Queens, New York in 1964.
 Daughter of Ecuadorian parents who migrated to the United States in the early 60's as young adults.
 Before turning one year old, she moved with her mother to Quito.
 At age three, she began traveling to the United States to spend some summers with her father.
 She spent the majority of her early years in Ecuador in a rich cultural environment of writers, artists and artisans.
 She learned to love the arts and acquired skills in photography and traditional processes such as embroidery, weaving, and knitting.